aalamkashyap/JavaScript-practice-projects/README.md

   - This is simple project to make a modal visible when button is clicked

 - Dice roll Game
-   - Two players play this game and one who reaches totalScore of atleast 100 first wins the game
+   - Two players play this game and the one who reaches totalScore of atleast 100 first, wins the game